 Chris Urmson, former head of Google’s driverless car program, gives us the lowdown on how autonomous vehicles take decisions in real-time about what to do next.

+We hope you enjoyed this list of some of the best machine learning Ted talks.
 Like this list?
 Check out some of our other resources for machine learning enthusiasts: